 According to a recent survey, more than half of all small businesses still don’t own a website for promoting their services.
 If you’re one of them, do me a favor and buy yourself a domain name right now.
 It’ll cost you about 10$.
 Go on, I’ll wait here.

 Your website is the main component of your company’s entire digital strategy: very simply, it’s how most anglers discover you exist, and then decide whether to book a trip with you or not.
-The scary part is that this entire virtual song and dance with your prospective clients happens in a matter of minutes (or seconds), with no second chance of making a good impression.
+The scary part is that this entire virtual song and dance with your prospective clients happens in a matter of minutes (or seconds).
+There’s no second chance of making a good first impression.

 This is why it’s vital for your website to act as the most powerful salesperson you employ.
-Luckily, there’s a formula which can help ensure that actually happens (and working as customer service rep for a charter booking agency, I’ve had more than enough opportunity to witness its merits firsthand).
+Luckily, there’s a formula which can help ensure that actually happens.
 Your website needs to answer several key questions that your customers are likely to ask:

 - Which fish will I be able to catch?